grittygrady/chris-grady-blog/README.md

 ## 🧐 The Solution

 A Content Management System!
 I've never worked with one before, it was never touched upon in my curriculum at Thinkful, so this was an excellent opportunity to give it a whirl.
 I've decided to try [Sanity.io](https://www.sanity.io/), as I plan on deploying to Netlify, and using their CMS may be **too** easy, and not refelective of future on the job challenges.
-I considered Wordpress for the sake of its prevalence as legacy software, but the scope of learning that topic seems a bit large at the moment, and I'd like to get this off the ground quicly.
+I considered Wordpress for the sake of its prevalence as legacy software, but the scope of learning that topic seems a bit large at the moment, and I'd like to get this off the ground quickly.

 ## 🧠 Lessons Learned